rivm-syso/SimpleBox/Dynamic_RShell.md

 colnames(Mt) <- c("Time",SB.names)

 write.xlsx(x=Mt, file = "data/SimpleBox_Dynamic_data.xlsx", sheetName = "dynamicR_data", colNames = TRUE,startRow=1,startCol = 1)
 ```

-The output is stored in *data/SimpleBox_Dynamic_data.xlsx*.
-The output is the fraction of steady state in a compartment at each time step.
+The output is stored in *data/SimpleBox\_Dynamic\_data.xlsx*.
+The output
+is the fraction of steady state in a compartment at each time step.
-Please copy the output to the *dynamicR* sheet in the *`r paste(sb4n.loc)`* file.
+Please copy the output to the *dynamicR* sheet in the
+*data/SimpleBox4.0\_web.xlsm* file.